No-mind: Terminology

+Similar statements may be found in Indian Buddhist materials.
+For example, the Samādhirāja Sūtra says, "He who has the concept, 'I will eliminate concepts!' / Deals in the elaboration of concepts; he will not be freed from concepts."
 On the other hand, Patañjali in the Yoga Sutras states "Yogaś citta-vritti-nirodhaḥ" ("Yoga is the restriction of the fluctuations of mindstuff").

 In Indian Buddhism

 The Sanskrit term acitta (no-mind, no-thought, unconceived, inconceivable, from a+citta) is found in several Mahayana sutras, and it is often related to an absence of conceptualization (vikalpa), clinging and negative mental states or thoughts.
 In some of these texts, the term is associated with another important term in Mahayana Buddhism, the naturally luminous mind (cittasya prabhāsvarā).
 For example, the Pañcavimsati Prajñaparamita sutra states:This mind (citta) is no-mind (acitta), because its natural character is luminous.
 What is this state of the mind’s luminosity (prabhāsvaratā)?
 When the mind is neither associated with nor dissociated from greed, hatred, delusion, proclivities (anusaya), fetters (samyojana), or false views (drsti), then this constitutes its luminosity.
 Does the mind exist as no-mind?
 In the state of no-mind (acittat), the states of existence or non-existence can be neither found nor established...
 What is this state of no-mind?
 The state of no-mind, which is immutable (avikra) and undifferentiated (avikalpa), constitutes the ultimate reality (dharmata) of all dharmas [phenomena].
 Such is the state of no-mind.As such, this is a state which is beyond all craving or attachment, beyond all views, conceptualization, or dualities (such as being and non-being, birth and death).

 The term also appears in the Gaganagañjaparipṛcchā sutra, which states:Strive for awakening (bodhi) freed from false view (darśana), and for essential nature (svabhāva) which is like an illusion (māya) and mirage (marīci).
 Strive to attain non-thought (acitta), even though the thought does not exist in reality, and to teach unchanging dharmas.
 The Indian Buddhist philosopher Vasubandhu also mentions the term in his Thirty Verses on Consciousness Only.
 He associates it with a kind of non-conceptual knowledge (nirvikalpa-jñana) of ultimate reality (paramartha) which does not rely on or grasp any cognitive object (anupalambha) or thought (acintya), indeed it is totally beyond all cognition or thinking.
 According to Vasubandhu:When the mind no longer seizes on any object (alambana) whatever, then the mind is established in the nature of consciousness only.
 When there is nothing that is grasped, that is mind only, because there is no grasping.
 That is the supreme, world-transcending knowledge (jñana), without mind (acitta) and without support or object (anupalambha).In his commentary on this passage, the later Indian philosopher Sthiramati states that this kind of supramundane knowledge refers to a non-discriminative experience beyond subject-object duality.